porsche-design-system/porsche-design-system/packages/storefront/src/pages/styles/typography.md

 ##### Don’t:

-- Don't use static font styles (only used in components).
+- Don't use static font styles.
 - Don't use thin, bold, or any italic style of the Porsche Next.

 ## Styles